RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 There are four launch files.
 They are explained from high-level to low-level.

 1. pallet_truck_complete.launch
-1. spawn_simulation.launch
+1. run_simulation.launch
-1. spawn_robot.launch
+1. run_robot.launch
-1. spawn_rviz.launch
+1. run_rviz.launch

 ### pallet_truck_complete.launch

-Single file that can spawn the simulation environment, a single robot and an RViz instance to visualize that robot.
-What is spawned is controlled through arguments, and uses the launch files described in this list.
+Single file that can run the simulation environment, a single robot and an RViz instance to visualize that robot.
+What is runned is controlled through arguments, and uses the launch files described in this list.

-### spawn_simulation.launch
+### run_simulation.launch

-Spawns the simulation environment.
+runs the simulation environment.

-### spawn_robot.launch
+### run_robot.launch

-Spawns a robot in an already running simulation environment.
-However, this launch also runs the basic related software for a robot (i.e. control), so this is a medium-level spawner (read introduction to clarify this concept).
+Runs a robot in an already running simulation environment.
+That means it spawns a robot and runs it's low-level software.

-It can also spawn an RViz instance connected to this robot.
+It can also run an RViz instance connected to this robot.

-### spawn_rviz.launch
+### run_rviz.launch

-Spawns an RViz instance to visualize an already spawned robot.
+Runs an RViz instance to visualize an already running robot.

 ## Launch files explained.